 The Toradex Linux pre-built image comes with a tool named Toradex GPIO tool meant for debugging pins configuration.
 It can also be used to determine the correspondences found in the previous step.
 We will use it to test the hardware connections.

 Note: You need a display and a mouse connected to the system in order to use the GPIO tool.
-Please go to the beginning of the getting-started guide for more information about assembling the peripherals.
+Please go to the beginning of the Quickstart guide for more information about assembling the peripherals.